Sally Redman

-Sally Redman AO is a New Zealand-born Australian public health researcher and chief executive officer of the Sax Institute in Sydney, where she leads the 45 and Up Study, a NSW-wide project with over 260,000 participants responding to questionnaires on healthy ageing.
+Sally Redman AO is a New Zealand-born Australian public health researcher and chief executive officer of the Sax Institute in Sydney, where she leads the 45 and Up Study, an NSW-wide project with over 260,000 participants responding to questionnaires on healthy ageing.

 Career

-Redman has a BA in psychology (1978) and PhD (1982) from Victoria University of Wellington.
+Redman has a BA in psychology (1978) and a PhD (1982) from Victoria University of Wellington.